rahulmanglekar/Nov22/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by upgrad learning
 - References if any...

 ## Contact